nicbou/nicolasbouliane.com/content/blog/lessons-from-art.md

 Making more art meant carrying a sketchbook with me at all times.
 It meant creating a space for it in my apartment.
 It meant meeting friends in a café to paint watercolours.

 I used to draw on lined paper with a mechanical pencil.
 It was good enough for all of my childhood.
 It's something I try to remember when I fuss about pigment and paper quality for my watercolours.
 Of course a tree needs the right conditions to grow, but most of all it needs time.
-Waiting has extracted a greater toll on my craft than cheap pencils.
+Waiting has exacted a greater toll on my development than cheap pencils.

 ## Art is about the choices we make